epfl-si/ansible.suitcase/COOKBOOK.md

 ```

 ①
-: This tells bash to apply modern error management.
-[See above](#preramble) about proficiency required, not 1998 anymore.
+: This tells bash to apply [modern error management]().

 ②
-: The first thing the wrapper script does is to `chdir()` into the directory it lives in, so that lines such as ⑦ below work without further ado.
-It is important to do so in a single `cd` command (so that if you wish to remember the caller's working directory for any reason, you can use `$OLDPWD`); and the `cd; pwd` business [portably bypasses any symlink shenanigans](https://stackoverflow.com/a/60625224/435004) (without relying on the `realpath` command, which Mac OS X lacks).
+: The first thing the wrapper script does is to `cd` into the directory it lives in, so that lines such as ⑦ below work without further ado.
+This somewhat contrived incantation is space- and control-character-resistant, as well as [symlink-resistant](https://stackoverflow.com/a/60625224/435004) (without relying on the `realpath` command, which Mac OS X lacks); yet, it preserves the caller's working directory in `$OLDPWD`, should you need to look there for any reason.

 ③
 : This is where you put the minimum amount of info for the intern to figure out how to use the `foosible` script.
 Although that is a matter of taste, keeping the `help()` function as close as possible to the top of the script will also help people who don't run unknown commands to see what they do, even with `--help`.
 If you wonder where the `fatal` function comes from, see ⑦.